xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 # 4. Conclusion

 The most obvious explanation for the confabulation results is that the model uses chain of thought to justify its predetermined answer, and will act deceptively to this end.
-However, this is not necessarily correct.
-Consider another explanation: What appears to be intentional deception is actually the model attempting to reason faithfully from corrupted beliefs.
+However, this is not necessarily the case.
+Consider another explanation: Maybe, what appears to be intentional deception is actually the model attempting to reason faithfully from beliefs that were corrupted by the steering, but are genuinely held.[^16]

-When we steer the model's activations, we likely affect many features beyond just its belief about the answer.
-Features are dense in the activation space, so steering might inadvertently alter the model's beliefs about relevant facts.
+When we steer the model's activations, we likely affect many features besides just its belief about the answer.
+Features are dense in the activation space, and steering might inadvertently alter the model's beliefs about relevant facts.
 For instance, steering toward "plausible" might cause the model to genuinely believe that Lionel Messi is a basketball player.
 In this case, while the model's world model would be incorrect, its reasoning process would still be faithful to its (corrupted) beliefs.

-For this hypothesis to explain our results, it would need to be the case that belief changes are systematic rather than random.
-It is unlikely that arbitrary changes to beliefs would coincidentally cause the model to consistently conclude the answer we are steering toward.
-A more likely explanation is that there is a pattern to the way steering changes model beliefs, and this pattern of world model corruption results in conclusions that coincide with the direction of steering.
+For this hypothesis to explain our results, it would need to be the case that changes to beliefs are systematic rather than random.
+It is unlikely that arbitrary changes to beliefs would cause the model to consistently conclude the answer we are steering toward.
+A more likely explanation is that there is a pattern to the way steering changes model beliefs, and this pattern changes beliefs such that they result in conclusions that coincide with the direction of steering.

-For example, imagine that steering in the "implausible" direction activates the "skepticism" feature in the model, causing it to negate its previously held beliefs during recall.
-This could cause the model to consistently conclude that the stated sentence is implausible, and would explain patterns of confabulation while still maintaining reasoning faithfulness.
+For example, imagine that steering in the "implausible" direction activates the "skepticism" feature in the model, causing it to negate most of its previously held beliefs during recall.
+Its chain of thought, for instance, might look like "Lionel Messi does not exist.
+Taking a free kick is not a real action in any sport.
+Therefore the sentence is implausible."
+This sort of pattern could cause the model to consistently conclude that the stated sentence is implausible, and would explain confabulation while maintaining that the CoT is faithful.

-However, there is a directional asymmetry in the ability of the corrupted beliefs hypothesis to explain why steering causes the model to change its answer.
+However, there is a directional asymmetry in the ability of this "corrupted beliefs" hypothesis to explain why steering causes the model to change its answer.
 When steering from "plausible" to "implausible", the model can achieve its goal through arbitrary negation of premises as suggested above.
 But steering from "implausible" to "plausible" requires inventing aligned premises---a much more constrained task.
 For example, to make "LeBron James took a penalty kick" plausible, the model must either:
 1. Believe LeBron James is a soccer player,
 2. Believe penalty kicks are part of basketball, or
 3. Believe both terms refer to some third shared sport.

 The third option could potentially be explained by a pattern of belief corruption--perhaps steering causes the model to think all statements are associated with one particular sport.
-For example, the steering vector could also be similar to the direction of the "tennis" feature, causing all factual recall to be associated with tennis (similar to the way Golden Gate Claude assumed everything was related to the Golden Gate Bridge[^9]).
-But the evidence does not support this.
+For example, the steering vector could be similar to the direction of the "tennis" feature, causing all factual recall to be associated with tennis (similar to the way Golden Gate Claude assumed everything was related to the Golden Gate Bridge[^9]).
+But the results do not support this.
 Across examples, the model uses many different sports to align its premises.

 The coordination required to invent such aligned false premises makes random or even systematically corrupted beliefs an unlikely explanation.
-Instead, a more plausible explanation is that the model engages in intentional planning to support its predetermined conclusion.
+Instead, a more plausible explanation is the intuitive one: that the model engages in intentional planning to support its predetermined conclusion.

 This suggests the model may have learned that generating convincing, internally consistent reasoning is rewarded, even at the cost of factual accuracy.
 While newer models might be better at self-reflection due to its instrumental value for complex reasoning, scaling up inference-time compute could further entrench these deceptive behaviors, particularly for tasks that are subjective in nature or difficult to validate.
 Future work should carefully consider whether training objectives incentivize faithful reasoning or reward persuasive confabulation.